emelia.io alternatives

 Best for: GDPR-first EU/French email enrichment

-vs Enrow: Dropcontact cleans EU records well but barely does phones, and at entry its cost per valid email runs about 4.1x Enrow's — it's the worst-value near-peer at low volume, not a cheaper option.
+vs Enrow: Dropcontact cleans EU records well but barely does phones, and at entry runs about 4.1x Enrow's cost per valid email.
 Enrow adds real EU direct dials, US coverage, real-time verification, and one-click CRM export, still pay-per-valid.

 Get 50 free credits